HyperDeFiProtocol/discord-bot/README.md

 ![Welcome Card](https://github.com/HyperDeFiProtocol/discord-bot/blob/main/docs/welcome-card.jpg?raw=true)

-You can use your own template image, the bot will put the avatar, username, user id, and joined time on it.
+You can use your own template image and fonts, the bot will put the avatar, username, user id, and joined time on it.

 #### Locked role